It’s common knowledge that living things require energy from food to survive.

 Colorful animations, like the one in the GIF below, can bring the otherwise invisible concepts to life by providing a representation of the chemical reactions at a molecular level.
 This allows students to attach what they learn to a mental picture and develop a more authentic understanding of the otherwise abstract processes.

 A colorful animation of the complexes of the electron transport chain from Labster’s virtual laboratory on cellular respiration.

 4. Make it stick with word-play

 Visualizations can be a huge help in understanding mechanisms, but when it comes learning all the chemical names and and their orders for an exam, there are few ways to get around it but rote memorization.
-You can read some top tips on how to train your brain to effectively memorize concepts in this helpful guide.

 - To remember the different substrates in the Kreb’s cycle, you can remember this mnemonic: Citrate (Citrate), Is (Isocitrate), Krebs’ (Alpha-ketoglutarate), Starting (Succinyl-CoA), Substrate (Succinate), For (Fumarate), Making (Malate), Oxaloacetate (Oxaloacetate)